-- A load page fault exception is raised when a capability load or AMO instruction is executed and the virtual page's CRG bit does not equal 'sstatus.CRG'. - A load page fault exception is raised when a capability load or AMO instruction is executed, the capability read from memory has tag set and the virtual page's CRG bit does not equal 'sstatus.CRG'.
+- A load page fault exception is raised when a capability load or AMO instruction is executed with [C-permission](#) granted and the virtual page's CRG bit does not equal 'sstatus.UCRG' in user mode. - A load page fault exception is raised when a capability load or AMO instruction is executed with [C-permission](#) granted and the virtual page's CRG bit does not equal 'sstatus.UCRG' in user mode, and the capability read from memory optionally has its tag set1.